-Cabbage Salad is a classic, versatile side dish that’s perfect for picnics and parties.
-The vinegar based dressing is sweet and tangy and bright, so this salad pairs well with a variety of main dishes, from fish to chicken to beef.
+Cabbage Salad is a classic, versatile side dish made with crunchy cabbage, bell pepper, onion, and herbs.
+The vinegar-based dressing is sweet, tangy, and bright, so this salad pairs well with a variety of main dishes, from fish to chicken to beef.

-If you’ve never had cabbage salad before, you’re in for a real treat.
-This classic side dish is a staple at potlucks and it’s a must have for any backyard barbecue.
+If you’ve never had cabbage salad with vinegar before, you’re in for a real treat.
+This classic side dish is a staple at potlucks and it’s a must have for backyard barbecues and summer entertaining.
 It’s simple to make, with just a few easy to find ingredients.

-Cabbage Salad is similar to coleslaw, but it’s got a homemade vinegar based dressing instead of mayo.
+This family favorite Cabbage Salad is similar to coleslaw, but it’s got a homemade vinegar-based dressing instead of mayo.
 I love homemade dressings because they just taste so fresh and bright compared to bottled.

-I feel like cabbage is an oft forgotten vegetable, but I happen to love it!
+I feel like cabbage is an oft-forgotten vegetable, but I happen to love it!
 Raw cabbage can have a slightly bitter taste, while cooked cabbage tastes a little sweeter.
-It adds an element of crunch to recipe, even even cooked down like in my Crack Slaw (Egg Roll Bowl) or Chow Mein.
+It adds an element of crunch to any recipe, even cooked down like in my Crack Slaw (Egg Roll Bowl) or Chow Mein.

 The steps are pretty basic and just require some simple chopping and mixing.

+Chop and shred.
 Start by slicing up the cabbage into shreds and chopping the other veggies.
-Combine them in a bowl, sprinkle with sugar and stir to coat and let that sit while you make the cabbage salad dressing.
+Combine them in a large bowl, sprinkle with sugar and stir to coat.
+Let that sit while you make the dressing.

+Make the dressing.
 For the dressing, you’ll need white vinegar (or apple cider vinegar, white wine or champagne vinegar), canola oil, mustard, salt and pepper.
 Whisk those ingredients together in a saucepan and boil for 3 minutes.
 Pour over the the cabbage mixture and toss until it’s well coated.

-Cover the bowl and store the salad in the fridge for at least 24-48 hours so the cabbage can soften.
+Refrigerate.
+Cover the bowl and store this tasty salad in the fridge for at least 24-48 hours so the cabbage can soften.
 The hot dressing will soften the cabbage while chilling it will help keep it crunchy.
 Stir before serving.

 Rinse the whole head of green cabbage and pull the loose outer leaves off.
 Slice off the bottom stem so the cabbage sits flat on your cutting board.